PCSX2/pcsx2-net-www/content/blog/2022/q4-2021-progress-report/index.md

 mainAuthor: RedDevilus
 secondaryAuthors:
   - "TellowKrinkle"
+  - "refractionpcsx2"
 toc: true
 ---
 ## Introduction

-*Watches the date and notices something*.
+*Looks at the date and notices something.*.
 Yes, my dear readers (or glancers) Q1 2022 should've been published 2 months ago and this is the predecessor to that.
 Sorry for the delay but there have been several reasons to this almost half year delay.
-Ranging from the way progress reports are handled:
+Some of those reasons being the process of making the progress reports:

 - Publish on private forum thread who has access
 - Needing it to be HTML without a working preview
 - Having multiple middlemen to check, update and publish on preview site
 - Finally go mad at how inefficient the process was that 80% of the time was spent on making sure that all the Pull Requests are listed and pointed correctly instead of actual writing

 Ok, moving on to better news is the the fantastic work from everybody involved in making sure that PCSX2 doesn't cave into a lesser program.
-In case you didn't notice we have a new site that bring PCSX2 from 2002 to 2022 and seeing that amazing animation on the homepage.
+In case you didn't notice we have a new site that brings PCSX2 from 2002 to 2022 as PCSX2 is reborn, and besides, seeing that amazing animation on the homepage is something that you have to decide for yourself on how you feel about it.

-So all around we will improve all aspects of the emulator and have better progress reports that cater to the technical-, light-hearted- or the changelog- oriented people.
-There are also a ton of pictures in this edition of the progress report and I'm sure that quite a few of you readers are waiting on the new look of the Qt GUI but that will still take awhile to see in fruition to the public.
+So all around we will improve all aspects of the emulator and have better progress reports that cater to the technical, light-hearted or the changelog oriented people.
+There are also a ton of pictures in this edition of the progress report and I'm sure that quite a few of you readers are waiting on the new look of the Qt GUI, but that will still take a while to see in fruition to the public.

 Here is a glimpse of what to expect: